Refractive error: Diagnosis

+Screening

+When refractive errors in children are not treated, the child may be at risk of developing ambylopia, where vision may remain permanently blurry.
+Because young children typically do not complain of blurry vision, the American Academy of Pediatrics recommends that children have yearly vision screening starting at three years old so that unknown refractive errors or other ophthalmic conditions can be found and treated if deemed necessary by healthcare professionals.

 Management

 The management of refractive error is done post-diagnosis of the condition by either optometrists, ophthalmologists, refractionists, or ophthalmic medical practitioners.

 How refractive errors are treated or managed depends upon the amount and severity of the condition.
 Those who possess mild amounts of refractive error may elect to leave the condition uncorrected, particularly if the person is asymptomatic.
-For those who are symptomatic, glasses, contact lenses, refractive surgery, or a combination of the three are typically used.
+For those who are symptomatic, glasses, contact lenses, refractive surgery, or a combination are typically used.

 Glasses

 These are the most effective ways of correcting the refractive error.
-However, the availability and affordability of eye glasses can present a difficulty for people in many low income settings of the world.
+However, the availability and affordability of eyeglasses can present a difficulty for people in many low income settings of the world.
 Glasses also pose a challenge to children to whom they are prescribed to, due to children's tendency to not wear them as consistently as recommended.

 As mentioned earlier refractive errors are because of the improper focusing of the light in the retina.
 Eyeglasses work as an added lens of the eye serving to bend the light to bring it to focus on the retina.
 Depending on the eyeglasses, they serve many functions.